Put a Spin on Tradition

 Life’s biggest moments often cause people to pause and reflect on those now missing in their lives.
 Some couples may decide they’re emotionally comfortable to include a remembrance of their departed loved ones at their ceremony or reception.

 If you’re looking to honor your dad who has passed, here are a few ideas:

 - Print a prayer, poem, or anecdote on the backside of the program

 - Include a small memento of your father in your bouquet or stitched inside your dress (jewelry, shirt, handkerchief)

-- Sing his favorite song at the ceremony or play later at the reception
+- Sing his favorite song at the ceremony or play it later at the reception

 - Lay a flower on an empty seat or next to your mother at your ceremony